 Bank of America

-Bank of America is hard to work with, disorganized, and tricky.
+Bank-of-America-IconBack in 2010 Bank of America was hard to work with, disorganized, and tricky.

-My advice: If you have a Bank of America loan, hire a lawyer.
+My advice at the time was: If you have a Bank of America loan, hire a lawyer.

-RS owns two fast food restaurants.
+RS owned two fast food restaurants.
 Both of them had trouble in 2008 – 2010.
 RS managed to hold on by borrowing from parents and by getting behind on his mortgage.

 Self-employed borrowers are more challenging to work with, but there are more opportunities to help them.